 The above quote as it is written was researched by me.
 Because of the strength and accuracy of the sources so used in the research, as cited elsewhere down the page, it carries within itself a sizable amount of both validity and integrity, quickly summing up the results of the Japanese efforts.
 Even so, in the process, I do not hold myself up as being the major historian of all things into the Japanese invasion of India.
 Actually, the reason behind any heightened interest is primarily personal, based on the fact that at the time of the invasion, as a very, very young boy, I was traveling in India, and if the fortunes of the Japanese had fallen right, within easy striking distance of their up to then nearly invincible war machine.(see)

 Nearly as strong as my research into the 1944 Japanese invasion into India, the results of which continue below, emanate almost exclusively from a nearly unabated interest in the A.V.G., the American Volunteer Group, otherwise known as the Flying Tigers that developed in my life as a young boy.
-The Flying Tigers played a huge role in the early days of the war in Burma --- the country the Japanese launched their invasion from.
+The Flying Tigers, commanded by Claire Chennault, played a huge role in the early days of the war in Burma --- the country the Japanese launched their invasion from.

 At the same time most if not all of the above was going on I was a young boy growing up in a southern California beach community.
 Well before I even reached the age of entering kindergarten my mother's health began to deteriorate, eventually reaching a point that she was unable to care for herself let alone my two brothers and me.
 At the same time, my father began putting in more and more hours working in order to pay for mounting medical expenses.
 As my mother's condition continued to go downhill, almost under pure necessity, my father began placing my brothers and me more and more under the care of others.
 First as needed using day-by-day babysitters, then overnight with grandparents or neighbors, then for whole weekends.
 One day a childless husband and wife couple who were really good friends with the neighbors next door suggested to my father having one of us boys come live with them until things improved.
 After thinking it over my father agreed and for whatever reason the couple selected me.